FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/_index.md

 ### Symbolic variables

-The following symbolic variable syntaxes are valid in a Transfer CFT{{< TransferCFT/componentshortname  >}}
+The following symbolic variable syntaxes are valid in a {{< TransferCFT/axwayvariablesComponentShortName  >}}
 environment:

 - &VAR